-Every blower from M-D Pneumatics is factorytested, oil-drained, and shipped dry to its installation point.
+Every blower from M-D Pneumatics is factory-tested, oil-drained, and shipped dry to its installation point.
 Fill both independent oil reservoirs to the proper level before operation.
-Oil reservoirs are under the vacuum.

 Shaft bearings at the gear end of the blower are splash-lubricated by one or both gears dipping into an oil reservoir formed in the gear end plate and cover.
 Shaft bearings at the drive end of the blower are lubricated by a slinger assembly dipping into an oil reservoir.
 Before starting the blower, fill the oil sumps as described in Filling Procedure on page 16.